+ Apply for a position in the Rhode Island Judiciary?

 + Pay my fines online?

-Currently only fines from the District Court and the Rhode Island Traffic Tribunal can be paid online.
-Please go to the Online Payments box in the Self-Help Center on the home page of the Judiciary’s website or on the home page for the District Court and the Rhode Island Traffic Tribunal.
-Superior Court fines must be paid in person.
+Fines can be paid online by clicking on the Online Payments box located in the Self-Help Center on the home page of the Judiciary’s website or by clicking on the Online Payments box located on the home page for the Superior Court, the District Court, and the Rhode Island Traffic Tribunal.

 + Request a copy of video surveillance footage from a courthouse?